Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 ### Example Routing

-The configuration begins by defining the router’s BGP process under autonomous system 64511, using a static router-id assigned to a loopback interface.
+The configuration begins by defining the router's BGP process under autonomous system 64511, using a static router-id assigned to a loopback interface.
 This ensures a stable identifier, crucial for consistent BGP operation even if physical interfaces change state.
 The command bestpath as-path multipath-relax allows the router to consider multiple paths to the same destination—even when AS paths are not identical—thus providing greater flexibility in equal-cost multipath routing.
 The log-neighbor-changes command ensures that any changes in neighbor status are logged, aiding in operational troubleshooting.

 Under the IPv4 unicast address family, several networks are explicitly advertised, including the loopback (used for the router ID), point-to-point links (for border and port channel connectivity), and VLAN-specific subnets (supporting internal segments such as VLAN7 and VLAN8).
 The use of maximum-paths 8 (for both eBGP and iBGP with the maximum-paths ibgp command) enables the router to handle up to eight equal-cost paths, enhancing load balancing and redundancy within the network.